 This project is designed to live on.
-Following each of the workshop series, leaders will be asked to make an installment in the curriculum archive, based on their experience.
-This accumulating curriculum can and will be used as a template for infinite future iterations, either organized by C, or in collaboration with organizations across Canada.
-These workshops will continue to create space for new forms of critical discourse that extend beyond the magazine’s regular core activities, striving to develop and enrich critical voices and further the understanding of evolving visual arts practices.
+Following each of the workshop series, leaders are asked to make an instalment in the curriculum archive based on their experience.
+This accumulating curriculum can and will be used as a template for infinite future iterations, either organized by C, or in collaboration with other organizations across Canada.
+These workshops will continue to create space for nascent, emergent, and brave forms of critical discourse, striving to develop and enrich creative-critical voices and further the understanding of evolving visual arts practices.

 In autumn 2021, we ran a long-form symposium.
 The series sought to facilitate deep, meaningful engagement with the objects, images, texts, and experiences that we encounter in art—considering all the while what it means to do so in the midst of global crisis.